Britain’s allies are killing children in Yemen. This must stop.

 Dear Foreign Secretary,

-than 18 million people, including over 10 million children, are in need of
+Today 18.8 million people, including 10.3 million children, are in need of

 urgent humanitarian aid.
 Schools, hospitals and other vital civilian

 infrastructure continue to be damaged and destroyed in attacks.
 The UN

 estimates that almost 4,000 children have been killed or injured since March

 involvement in supporting the humanitarian response, diplomatic efforts to end